 Q & A: The Dues Tax

-This publication has been modified and superseded in part by IP 2018(20)
+This publication has been superseded in part by IP 2018(20)

 Purpose: This Informational Publication answers some frequently asked questions about the application of the dues tax.